jurijkreutz/determined/OVERVIEW.md

 ## Project Overview

 Determined is a productivity tracking application built with Next.js, React 19, MongoDB, and TailwindCSS.
-The application helps users track their daily activities, manage commitments, and visualize their productivity through a unique "Grow-a-Garden" metaphor where productivity levels are represented by different plant emojis.
+The application helps users track their daily activities and visualize their productivity through a unique "Grow-a-Garden" metaphor where productivity levels are represented by different plant emojis.

 ## Tech Stack